 - Embrace serendipity!
 A leader must not be afraid to recognize and seize unplanned opportunities!
 It is not management, but great and visionary leadership that may foster innovation.
 Often, this also means that you need to overcome your fear of failure.
 According to Lin, you can even turn fear into a guiding principle: Whenever your gut feels uncomfortable about one of your ideas, without a really logical explanation, this might be the one to follow up.

 - Innovation leaders also need to assume responsibility.
 You need to be willing to stand up for your ideas – even when they fail.

 - Breakthrough innovations usually come from the outside.
 In large organizations with strict hierarchies fostering disruptive innovations is hard.
 So, as a large corporation, you should proactively get out of your comfort zone, cross silos and seek new impulses from outside.

 Hanno Renner (CEO Personio)

 As CEO of Personio, Hanno Renner’s goal is no less than to revolutionize human resources processes for SMEs across Europe.
 The Munich-based startup has already won over $14m in funding since its foundation in 2015.
-Before founding Personio, Hanno studied at the Center for Digital Technology and Management (CDTM), which was also academic founding partner for the Future of Leadership Initiative.
+Before founding Personio, Hanno studied at the Center for Digital Technology and Management (CDTM), which was also an academic founding partner for the Future of Leadership Initiative.
 Here are his principles how to build highly innovative teams:

 - A great start is to base your leadership philosophy on the formula suggested in Daniel Pink’s book “Drive”, which identifies three key principle to unleash the full motivation and innovative power of your team: Mastery – giving your people the opportunity to find their own field of expertise and support them to acquire the necessary skills to excel in there.